Explore the Demo · Share Your Vision

 Liu, Zhang & Wang, Education Sciences, 2026

-A meta-analysis of 2023–2025 studies found that generative AI interventions meaningfully enhance K–12 students’ mathematics learning outcomes when implementation prioritizes pedagogical quality over tool sophistication.
+A meta-analysis of 2023 to 2025 studies found that generative AI interventions meaningfully enhance K–12 students’ mathematics learning outcomes when implementation prioritizes pedagogical quality over tool sophistication.

 CAST, UDL Framework, 2018